Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 Price, Warranty, and Trial Period

-As you can see, the Theragun Pro is the highest-priced massage gun, and the Hydragun is the lowest cost one (though the price does not include shipping).
+The Theragun Pro is the highest-priced massage gun, and the Hydragun is the lowest-cost one (though the price does not include shipping).

 The Hypervolt is mid-priced, but its price does not include shipping.